Visiting Our Patients

 Comfortable waiting areas for visitors are located in the main lobby and near the entrance of the Acute Care Unit, Special Care Unit, and the Maternal Child Unit.

 To make it easier for our patients’ families to be close by, we have a special suite at Cary Medical Center called the Hayward Suite.
 This suite provides a comfortable, private place for family members of patients who have a serious medical condition to gather and rest without having to leave the hospital.
 Many of the conveniences of home are available in our Hayward Suite, including a living room with recliners, a sleep sofa, and television; a kitchenette with table, chairs, microwave, coffee maker, toaster, and refrigerator; a bedroom complete with a dresser, two twin beds, and a private bathroom with a shower.
 There is no charge to use our Hayward Suite although donations are gladly welcomed.
 Arrangements for using the suite can be made through our nursing staff.

 Our suite was established in memory of Dr. and Mrs. Mead Hayward, a longtime pediatrician and his wife, who were both very involved in community activities and organizations during their many years in our area.

 Meals for visitors

 Visitors are welcome to purchase meals in the cafeteria or order a guest tray from the nurse in advance of the next meal.
 A continental breakfast is available from 7:00 a.m. to 8:30 a.m. and full service breakfast from 8:30 a.m. to 10:00 a.m.
 Lunch is served from 11:00 a.m. to 1:30 p.m. and the evening meal is served from 4:30 p.m. to 6:00 p.m.
 Salad bar and sandwiches are offered daily from11:00 a.m. to 6:00 p.m.
-Free coffee is available in the cafeteria and by the information desk at the main hospital entrance.
+Free coffee is available in the cafeteria.
 Vending machines are on the main and lower levels throughout the hospital.